 Self-righteousness is rampant in our churches.
 Pews are packed every week with Pharisees, who think they are doing everything right.
 Scripture, however, paints a woefully different picture.
-Far from thinking we have arrived, or that we are superior to others, we should see ourselves as needing and depending on the righteousness of Christ.
+Far from thinking, we have arrived or that we are superior to others, we should see a need for and dependence on the righteousness of Christ.

 Instead of raising our spiritual noses at those struggling with sin, we should humbly bow before the Savior knowing we too are sinners saved by God’s grace.
-So instead of thinking of ourselves as self-righteous, we should thank and praise God for sending His Son to die for our transgressions.
+Instead of thinking of ourselves as self-righteous, we should thank and praise God for sending His Son to die for our sin.

 11 Characteristics of The Self-Righteous

 1. They do not see their walk with God as a community project.

 2. They do not work well with others.